MASKADEV/YouCode-Ecommerce-Wordpress/ReadME.md

 &gt; step 7.
 Add plugins

-    - SEO plugin: Yoast SEO is a search engine optimization (SEO) plug-in for WordPress.
+    - SEO plugin: Yoast SEO 7 is a search engine optimization (SEO) plug-in for WordPress.
 The plugin has five million active installations and has been downloaded more than 350 million times.
-    - GDPR plugin: The CookieYes GDPR Cookie Consent &amp; Compliance Notice plugin will assist you in making your website GDPR (RGPD, DSVGO) compliant.
+    - Terms and Privacy plugins: The Complainze GDPR Cookie Consent &amp; Compliance Notice plugin will assist you in making your website GDPR (RGPD, DSVGO) compliant.
-    - Multilanguage plugin: Translate WordPress with GTranslate plugin uses Google Translate automatic translation service to translate wordpress site with Google power and make it multilingual.
+    - Multilanguage plugin: Translate WordPress with GoogleTranslate plugin uses Google Translate automatic translation service to translate wordpress site with Google power and make it multilingual.

 &gt; step 8.
 Add Payment method plugin